Why does Chocolate Turn White?

-If your chocolate is turning white when your work with it, the most likely reason is related to a natural process of separation known as cocoa butter bloom.
+If your chocolate is turning white when you work with it, you might wonder, 'what does it mean when chocolate turns white?'
+The most likely reason is related to a natural process of separation known as cocoa butter bloom.
+What causes chocolate to turn white?
 There are two main types of cocoa butter bloom which we explain below.

 When working with professional quality, pure chocolate it may not be as forgiving or as easy to use as store bought chocolate.
 The reason why professional chocolate is not as forgiving is due to the fact it is a pure chocolate based on ingredients form the cocoa bean and without a lot of additions like excess sugar and other fillers like vegetable oil.